 Chemical Biology & Medicine

-Hulme group research focuses on the synthesis and chemical biology/ medicinal chemistry applications of natural products; Dr Hulme led the Cancer Research UK funded EaStCHEM Cancer Medicinal Chemistry Training Centre (2006-14).
-Past and current targets for her group include the pyrrolidine antibiotic anisomycin which activates the stress kinase pathways, a known cancer therapeutic target; the marine natural product bisebromoamide which has been shown to induce apoptosis through ERK and mTOR inhibition in renal cancer cells; and disorazole C1 which binds to tubulin at a site which is orthogonal to both taxol and vinca alkaloid anti-cancer drugs.
-Her group is also interested in the design and synthesis of stapled peptides, targeting the disruption of protein-protein interactions of the oncogenic protein MDM2 using this novel class of potential therapeutics.
-She collaborates with groups within the Edinburgh Cancer Research Centre [Ball, Brunton, Carragher, Frame, Patton], the Scottish Centre for Regenerative Medicine [Kunath, Williams] and internationally [Fearnhead (NUI Galway, Ireland), Stoilov (UWV, USA)] to develop potential therapeutic leads.
+We focus on the synthesis and chemical biology/ medicinal chemistry applications of natural products, and combine this with the design and synthesis of small molecule probes to investigate the interactions of biomolecules both in vivo and in vitro.
+We use a range of techniques (affinity chromatography, FRET, NMR footprinting, MS, Raman spectroscopy etc.) to investigate how biomolecules such as glycosaminoglycans, steroids and peptide aptamers bind to their cellular targets.
+Past and current synthetic targets for the group include the pyrrolidine antibiotic anisomycin which activates the stress kinase pathways, a known cancer therapeutic target; the marine natural product bisebromoamide which has been shown to induce apoptosis through ERK and mTOR inhibition in renal cancer cells; and disorazole C1 which binds to tubulin at a site which is orthogonal to both taxol and vinca alkaloid anti-cancer drugs.

 The Hulme group are interested in the light fastness of historic natural products dyestuffs (see Chem.
 Soc.
 Rev., 2005) and have investigated the light-ageing of natural yellow flavonoid dyes such as those found in the plants weld and dyers greenweed, and red/black neoflavonoid dyes such as those found in brazilwood.
 Sample sizes are necessarily very small and the Hulme group have pioneered the use of LC-MS and more recently UPLC in the analysis of dyestuffs, working on material from the NMS, Burrell, Bodleian, Historic Royal Palaces, and V&A collections over the past 15 years.
 From 2002-2005 the group took part in the largest project funded under the EC FP5 Cultural Heritage Programme (Contract: EV4K-CT-2001-00048) on the Monitoring of Damage in Historic Tapestries (MODHT).
 Royal tapestries were extremely prestigious and very expensive pieces (typically costing as much as a battleship each) and represent a rich part of European cultural heritage.
 From 2009-13 the group had a studentship from the EPSRC/AHRC funded Science and Heritage programme.
-Past research group members now work at the Swiss Institute of Art in Zurich, the National Gallery in London and National Museums Scotland.
+Past research group members have gone on to work at the Swiss Institute of Art in Zurich, the National Gallery in London and National Museums Scotland.